Honey vs Sugar: The Sweet Dilemma Your Glucose Does Not Expect

-Published on May 05, 2026 | Translated from Spanish
+Published on May 13, 2026 | Translated from Spanish

-Honey has been sweetening lives and promising health for centuries, but not all honeys are created equal.
+Honey has been sweetening lives and promising health for centuries, but not all honeys are the same.
 While refined white sugar has a glycemic index (GI) of 65, honey can range from a modest 32 to a dangerous 85, depending on its floral origin.
 This variation depends on the mix of glucose and fructose, and on compounds like phenolic acids and flavonoids, which slow down sugar absorption.

 Two jars, honey and sugar, on a scale; background of honeycomb and white crystals, symbolizing the glycemic dilemma.